 - Payments based on deliverables

-- The contractor is not required to perform all duties at the client site unless necessary to deliver, for example, as in the case of an electrical installation or the installation of a production line.
+- The contractor is not required to perform all duties at the client site unless it is required to deliver.
+For example, as in the case of an electrical installation or the installation of a production line.

-As a hiring manager, you must clearly understand this distinction from the moment the job is defined and the job description is formulated.
+As a hiring manager, you must clearly understand this distinction from the moment the job is defined and the job description is created.
 To do this successfully, you may want to strategize and develop the job description so there will be no doubt about the requirements for which a candidate is interviewed and ultimately hired.
-Most hiring managers consider job descriptions as the starting point to determine the employment relationship.
+In fact, most hiring managers consider job descriptions as the starting point to determine the employment relationship.

-As exempt employees, management employees are not entitled to overtime and prohibits from engaging in union activities.
-In most cases, salaries and fringe benefits are higher than for other workers.
+As exempt employees, management employees are not entitled to overtime and are prohibited from engaging in union activities.
+In most cases, salaries and fringe benefits are higher than other workers.

 KEY TAKE AWAY

 One might wonder whether they should use a staffing agency for temporary positions.
-In most instances, “no” because there is no “at-will” employment relationship, commitment to paying a fixed number of hours per week, and the burden of mandatory severance will still exist even if a staffing agency provides the employee.
-In essence, this dramatically reduces the benefits of using or providing a staffing service for short term or temporary assignments.
+In most instances “no” because there is no “at will” employment relationship, commitment to paying a fixed number of hours per week, and the burden of mandatory severance will still exist even if the employee is provided by a staffing agency.
+In essence, this greatly reduces the benefits of using or providing a staffing service for short term or temporary assignments.
 It provides no reduction in the client’s liability and practically limits the service to recruiting and payroll management.

-In contrast, a staffing situation can be beneficial and is widely used in Mexico when the economy of scale can be applied to supervisory and support services.
-Some examples are security guards and maintenance and I.T. services where a single supervisor may oversee employees in multiple client sites, and centralized staff will provide support in specific situations.
+In contrast, a staffing situation can be beneficial and is widely used in Mexico when economy of scale can be applied to supervisory and support services.
+Some examples are security guards, and maintenance and IT services where a single supervisor may oversee employees in multiple client sites and centralized staff will then provide support in specific situations.

-In any case, a co-employment relationship will be created where anyone who benefits from the employee’s work is liable for all employer obligations per the Mexican Federal Labor Law.
+In any case, a co-employment relationship will be created where anyone that benefits from the work performed by the employee is liable for all employer obligations per the Mexican Federal Labor Law.

 Non-compete and confidentiality agreements typically used in the United States are practically impossible to enforce in Mexico.
 The Constitution in Mexico guarantees workers the right to engage in any occupation.
 This broad Constitutional right has made the enforcement of a non-compete agreement virtually unrealizable.

-Mexico’s Constitution mandates non-discrimination.
-Article 1 of the Constitution prohibits the government and civil society from discriminating against women, people with disabilities, religious minorities, ethnic groups, or those with unconventional believes.
+Mexico’s constitution mandates non-discrimination.
+Article 1 of the constitution prohibits government and civil society from discriminating against women, people with disabilities, religious minorities, ethnic groups or those with unconventional believes.
 Unfortunately, discrimination is still alive and very well throughout all of Mexico.
 Considering that labor and employment law in Mexico heavily favor employees, it is somewhat ironic that there is no real enforcement for protecting employees against discrimination.
-There is no equivalent of the Civil Rights Act of 1964 in the U.S., or at least not an enforceable match, that would take the provisions in the Mexican Constitution and legally prevent hiring practices based on race, color, religion, sex, or national origin.
+There is no equivalent of the Civil Rights Act of 1964 that exists in the U.S., or at least not an enforceable equivalent, that would take the provisions in the Mexican Constitution and legally prevent hiring practices based on race, color, religion, sex or national origin.

-An advertisement I just pulled from today’s newspaper reads: “Seeking female with excellent presentation between 30 and 40 years of age for the position of Internal Legal Counsel”.
+An advertisement I just pulled from today’s newspaper reads: “Seeking female with excellent presentation between 30 and 40 years of age for the position of Internal Legal Council”

 Mexico’s Federal Labor Law establishes that an employer and employee can agree upon a rate or unit of pay.
-The common practice is to use the Daily Base Pay Rate (DBPR), known in Spanish as “Salario Diario Base de Cotizacion” in contracts and all compensation-related calculations.
-Benefits, social security contributions, and most importantly, the Federal Labor Law use the Daily Base Pay Rate (DBPR) as a base for calculating benefits.
-Even when calculating overtime, the hourly rate is based on the DBPR.
+The common practice is to use the Daily Base Pay Rate (DBPR) known in Spanish as “Salario Diario Base de Cotizacion” in contracts and for all compensation related calculations.
+Benefits, social security contributions and most importantly the Federal Labor Law use the Daily Base Pay Rate (DBPR) as a base for calculating benefits.
+Even when calculating over time the hourly rate is based on the DBPR.

-Unlike the U.S., where the minimum wage is expressed in dollars per hour, it is expressed in pesos per day in Mexico.
+Unlike the U.S., where the minimum wage is expressed in dollars per hour, in Mexico it is expressed in pesos per day.

-Even when the daily rate is the basis for calculating all compensation and benefits, Mexican employees will be familiar with what they see based on their pay period and relate to weekly, bi-weekly, monthly, or yearly amounts.
+Even when the daily rate is the basis for calculating all compensation and benefits, Mexican employees will be familiar with what they see based on their pay period and will relate to weekly, bi-weekly, monthly or yearly amounts.

-It is common for an employee NOT to know his/her daily pay rate (DBPR).
-Since Mexico’s tax structures can get very complicated, employees will often not even know (or care about knowing) what their gross pay is.
-When you discuss a Mexican employee’s compensation, make sure you ask if the amounts they provide are gross (before taxes) or net (after taxes).
+It is common for an employee to NOT know his/her daily pay rate (DBPR).
+Since tax structures in Mexico can get very complicated, employees will often not even know (or care about knowing) what their gross pay is.
+When you discuss a Mexican employee’s compensation make sure you ask if the amounts they are providing are gross (before taxes) or net (after taxes).

-Note that unlike an hourly wage in the United States (typically multiplied only by the number of hours worked), the Daily Base Pay Rate is considered within a seven day week, assuming the seventh day is a paid / non-working day.
+It is important to note that unlike an hourly wage in the United States (that is typically multiplied only by the number of hours worked) the Daily Base Pay Rate is considered within a 7 day week assuming the seventh day is a paid / non working day.

-An employee is hired for a call center to help desk covering the desk two days a week (8 hours each day) and paid 1000 pesos each week.
+An employee is hired for a call center help desk covering the desk two days a week (8 hours each day) and paid $1000 pesos each week.